raphCode/master-thesis-muzero/approach.typ

 In order to plan ahead, the future !s of the !env must be predictable for an intial !s $s$ and given !seq of !as.
 The !dnet #dyn in !mz is a deterministic !fn and no chance !ss are modeled in the !arch.
-Perhaps unexpecdly, #citet("stochastic_muzero") show that !mz's performance falls short in a stochastic !env compared to other methods that model stochasticity.
+Perhaps unexpectedly, #citet("stochastic_muzero") show that !mz's performance falls short in a stochastic !env compared to other methods that model stochasticity.

 ==== !PINF

 Accurately planning ahead also relies on unambiguously identifying the initial state $s$.
 From a !gtic standpoint, this requires the !g to be with !pr and of !pinf (See @sec_pr and
 @sec_pinf, respectively).